capripot/SublimeLinter-contrib-reek/README.md

    [sudo] gem install reek
    ```

-1. If you are using `rbenv` or `rvm`, ensure that they are loaded in your shell’s correct startup file.
-See [here](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#shell-startup-files) for more information.
+1. If you are using `rbenv` or `rvm`, ensure that they are loaded in your [shell’s correct startup file][https://sublimelinter.readthedocs.io/en/latest/troubleshooting.html].

-**Note:** This plugin requires `reek` 3.5.0 or later.
+  **Note:** This plugin requires `reek` 5 or later.

+1. To install this particular fork:
+  - Remove installed version of `SublimeLinter-contrib-reek`
+    - Use Package Control `Remove Package` command
+  - Add this reppo to Package Control  repositories
+    - Use Package Control `Add Repository` command (see this [Stack Overflow][add_repo_so]): `https://github.com/capripot/SublimeLinter-contrib-reek`
+  - Install the package using usual command
+    - Use Package Control `Install Package` and search for `SublimeLinter-contrib-reek`.
+      *You should see this repo `github.com/capripot/SublimeLinter-contrib-reek` on package entry's the _footnote_*

 ### Linter configuration
 In order for `reek` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.